How To Define Whiplash Pain

 How To Treat The Problem?

-Kennewick Chiropractic Injury Clinic consultants found that whiplash is usually a problem that responds, with time and patience, to treatment.
+Kennewick Chiropractic Injury Clinic staff found that whiplash is usually a problem that responds, with time and patience, to treatment.
 It was until recently recommended to keep the neck still to speed recovery.
-This was so because we considered it to be caused by an internal
+This was so because we considered it to be caused by an internal sprain of the neck.

 Sterling, M., Hendrikz, J., &Kenardy, J. (2011).
 Similar factors predict disability and posttraumatic stress disorder trajectories after whiplash injury.
 Pain, 152(6), 1272-1278.